lor95/cv_cer_project/README.md

 `cvtColor()` converts the contents of a `Mat` instance to a specific property (in this case, `COLOR_BGR2GRAY` converts RGB images to grayscale) and stores the results inside the given `Mat fgray` output.
 The contents of `fgray` are once again processed by `equalizeHist()`, which equalizes the histogram of the contained grayscale images; this particular method is strictly necessary for our purposes, because it increases the global contrast of the images and enhances details that can be determining for the detection of our object of interest.
-As a matter of fact, "histogram equalization often produces unrealistic effects in photographs; however it is very useful for scientific images like thermal, satellite or x-ray images" (see [link](https://en.wikipedia.org/wiki/Histogram_equalization) for further details).
+As a matter of fact, "histogram equalization often produces unrealistic effects in photographs; however, it is very useful for scientific images like thermal, satellite or x-ray images" (see [link](https://en.wikipedia.org/wiki/Histogram_equalization) for further details).

 Next we define: